Pediculosis pubis: Signs and symptoms

 The onset of symptoms is typically three weeks after the first infestation of lice and is mainly an intense itch in the pubic area and groin, particularly at night, resulting from an allergic reaction to the saliva of feeding lice.
 In some infestations, a characteristic grey-blue or slate coloration macule appears (maculae caeruleae) at the feeding site, which may last for days.
 Nits or live lice may be seen crawling on the skin.
 Louse droppings may be noticed as a black powder in the underwear.

 Scratch marks, crusting, scarring, rust-colored faecal material, blood stained underwear and secondary bacterial infection may sometimes be seen.
 Large lymph nodes in the groin and armpits may be felt.
 Some people with pubic lice infestation may not have any symptoms.

 Complications

 Complications are usually as a result of persistent scratching and include thickening of the skin, darkened skin, and secondary bacterial infection including impetigo, conjunctivitis and blepharitis.

 Causes

 Spread

-Pubic lice are usually transmitted from one person to another during vaginal, oral or anal sex, whether a condom is used or not.
+Pubic lice are usually transmitted from one person to another during vaginal, oral, anal or manual sex, whether a condom is used or not.
 One sexual encounter with an infected person carries a high risk of catching pubic lice.
 In some circumstances transmission can occur through kissing and hugging, and less likely via bedding, clothing and towels.
 The lice spread more easily in crowded conditions where the distance between people is close, allowing the lice to crawl from one person to another.

 Infestation on the eyebrows or eyelashes of a child may indicate sexual exposure or abuse.